 Doctors did all they could do at the time, but after an all-too-short time, Leigh passed away just under 3 months of age.

 Inspired by the compassionate care they received and a desire to improve outcomes for other families in the same situation, the Hermas began to give back.
 Their first gift was a rocking chair to allow other parents to rock their children — a comfort that was not available to them when Leigh was in the hospital.
-Over time, they continued to step forward with multimillion dollar gifts that allowed the hospital to create the Herma Heart Center, now one of the nation’s top pediatric cardiac programs.
+Over time, they continued to step forward with multimillion dollar gifts that allowed the hospital to create the Herma Heart Institute, now one of the nation’s top pediatric cardiac programs.

 In 2001, 100 percent of kids who had surgery for hypoplastic left heart syndrome at Children’s Hospital of Wisconsin were able to go home.
 We continue today to have the best peer reviewed published survival rates for children with this condition.
 John and Susan have been gracious supporters that have assisted us in expanding the number of kids we can care for.
 Their support allowed us to create the first cardiac neurodevelopment follow-up program in the country.
 They inspired us to develop a home monitoring program that has improved survival rates and has now been adopted worldwide as best practice.